Birdlaiwatin/Stellaris-Script-Formatter/README.md

 • v1.2 (Enhanced Features): Adds theme switching and file output functionality
 • v1.3 (Interface Beautification): New color schemes and modern UI design 🎯 Core Problems Solved
-In Stellaris Mod development, the game scripts must meet the following formatting requirements:
+In Stellaris, the game scripts must meet the following formatting requirements:
 • ❌ No support for line breaks
 • ❌ No support for extra spaces
 • ❌ No support for comments